sparoodata/mongolens_new/README.md

   <sup>➥ Uses `multi-tenant-design` prompt</sup>
 - _"I need to add user address fields to my schema.
 How should I version and migrate?"_<br>
   <sup>➥ Uses `schema-versioning` prompt</sup>

+### Tutorial: 5.
+Working With Confirmation Protection

+MongoDB Lens includes a safety mechanism for potentially destructive operations.
+Here's how it works in practice:

+1. Request to drop a collection:<br>
+    ```
+    "Drop the collection named test_collection"
+    ```
+1. MongoDB Lens responds with a warning and confirmation token:<br>
+    ```
+    ⚠️ DESTRUCTIVE OPERATION WARNING ⚠️

+    You've requested to drop the collection 'test_collection'.

+    This operation is irreversible and will permanently delete all data in this collection.

+    To confirm, you must type the 4-digit confirmation code EXACTLY as shown below:

+    Confirmation code: 9876

+    This code will expire in 5 minutes for security purposes.
+    ```
+1. Confirm the operation by including the confirmation token:<br>
+    ```
+    "Drop test_collection with token 1234"
+    ```
+1. MongoDB Lens executes the operation:<br>
+    ```
+    Collection 'test_collection' has been permanently deleted.
+    ```

+This two-step process prevents accidental data loss by requiring explicit confirmation.

+For development environments, this can be bypassed by setting the `DISABLE_DESTRUCTIVE_OPERATION_TOKENS` environment variable to `true`.

 ## Disclaimer